khalid-naami/khalid-naami.github.io/blog/2026-04-10-strategic-quartet-integrating-four-greeks.md

 ---
-title: "The Strategic Quartet: Integrating Delta, Gamma, Vanna, and Charm"
+title: "The Strategic Quartet: Delta, Gamma, Vanna, and Charm"
 description: Discover how the four pillars of derivatives trading—Delta, Gamma, Vanna, and Charm—work in unison to provide a holistic strategic vision of the financial markets.
 authors: [khalid]
 tags: [Dashboard Options, options, delta, gamma, vanna, charm, strategy, risk-management]